.

 Phuket Through the Years

-I arrived in Phuket in 1994, just after leaving Club Med.
-Back then, Patong had a handful of guesthouses, a few open-air bars and one main road.
+What Phuket was famous for in the early 1990s was completely different from today.
+Patong had a handful of guesthouses, a few open-air bars and one main road.
 There was no airport highway, no Central Festival, no beach clubs.
 Kata and Karon were small fishing villages with a couple of hotels each.
 The island was green, quiet and mostly unknown outside of backpacker circles.

 The transformation since then has been enormous.
 The first big wave of change came in the early 2000s when international flights started landing directly in Phuket.
 Hotels, restaurants and tour companies multiplied almost overnight.
 Then came the tsunami in December 2004.
-I was living in Kathu at the time, about 100 metres from where the water stopped.
+The wave reached within 100 metres of my home in Kathu.
 The island rebuilt, and tourism came back stronger than before.

 Over the last decade, Phuket has added beach clubs, rooftop bars, a Michelin guide presence, water parks like Andamanda, and a growing digital nomad scene.
 Old Phuket Town went from a forgotten neighbourhood to one of the most photographed areas on the island.
 The west coast beaches are busier than ever, but the north and east still have quiet corners that feel like the old Phuket.

 What has not changed is the warm weather, the food, the friendliness and the feeling that you can find whatever kind of holiday you want here.
-Whether it is a beach day, a cultural walk, a party night or a boat trip to a deserted island, Phuket still delivers.
+A beach day, a cultural walk, a party night or a boat trip to a deserted island.
+Phuket still delivers.

 Insider Tips